ursinusdatastructures/Modules/_pages/RecursionModule/Video1.md

 </p>

 <p>
-When you feel comfortable with all of this, please move on to the warm-up video and exercise for the class activity on Friday on the following pages
+When you feel comfortable with all of this, move on to the warm-up video and exercise for the class activity on Friday on the following pages
 </p>